Case Study:

 Home_0007_Map-1

 From within the application, a user orients themself on a map to locate events, hotels, restaurants or local businesses.
-The user also searches Olympic events, views maps for sporting venues, learns details about atheletes, and monitors up-to-date medal counts.
-The interconnectedness of the data from the knowledge graph allows the user to seemlessly navigate information with ease.
+The user also searches Olympic events, views maps for sporting venues, learns details about athletes, and monitors up-to-date medal counts.
+The interconnectedness of the data from the knowledge graph allows the user to seamlessly navigate information with ease.

 Home_0015_Event-1